RiannReis/FitnessTracker-app/README.md

 ---
 ## Description:
-A simple app that helps with some accounts related to the fitness area.
+A simple app that helps with some calculations related to the fitness area.

 Important note: The language of the application is PT_BR

-it's an application created to study the mobile application development and its components.
+it's an application created to study the mobile application development and it's components.
 Use of Room Database, RecyclerView, Adapter, Data Structure, etc.

 In this app includes: BMI (Body Mass Index), BMR (Basal Metabolic Rate), MHR (Maximum Heart Rate) and Body Fat Percentage.